 What does research tell us?

 Research and clinical trials into the effects of NAC are vast, but its ability to support immune function is receiving quite a bit of attention lately.
 Why is that?

 N-acetylcysteine (NAC) increases glutathione levels and research shows that even moderate improvements in glutathione levels have dramatic effects on lymphocytes (immune cells).¹ This has been the most studied in cases of human immunodeficiency virus (HIV)-infected patients, who responded with a significant increase in all immunological functions tested, including natural killer cell activity.

-To fully understand how this is effective, it is important to understand that many viral infections and disorders of the immune system result in chronic inflammation and oxidation.
+To fully understand how this is effective, it is important to understand that disorders of the immune system result in chronic inflammation and oxidation.
 Not only is this inflammation and oxidation damaging, but it also lowers the immune system and causes dramatic (and even lethal) symptoms.
 At this point, the condition must be addressed as not only infectious but as inflammatory and oxidative.
 This is where N-acetylcysteine comes in.

 What is oxidation?

 A consequence of inflammation is oxidation.
 Inflammatory cells release many chemicals designed to kill germs, weaken connective tissue, and allow vessels to “leak” a bit.
 This invites healing agents into the area of inflammation (such as a swollen ankle, for example).
 One of the chemicals released by inflammatory cells is Reactive Oxygen Species (“ROS”).
 It sounds like it should be good for us (oxygen is good, right)?
 But oxygen intracellularly is damaging because it makes the cell unstable (electrons are lost).
 An attempt is made to steal electrons and the instability spreads.
 Antioxidants are needed to control this damaging oxidation.